HArt11/final-project/README.md

 #### First Time Visitor Goals

- - As a First Time user, I want to easily understand the main purpose of the site and learn more about the allotment site and allotment ownership.
+- As a First Time user, I want to easily understand the main purpose of the site and learn more about this fictional pharmacy.
 - As a First Time user, I want to be able to navigate throughout the site pages to find relevant content.
 - As a First Time user, I want to view the website and content clearly on the device I am currently using and switch between devices and have the webpage be responsive.
-- As a First Time user, I want to find out about the allotment site, how to get an allotment and some beginner tips.

 ### Returning Visitor Goals

-- As a Returning user, I want to apply for an allotment, if I haven't already.
-- As a Returning user, I want to contact the allotment owners to ask any questions I might have
+- As a Returning user, I want to contact the pharmacy to arrange prescriptions or another service.
-- As a Returning user, I want to get a list of the equipment that I need and see what is available to buy in the allotment shop.
+- As a Returning user, I may want follow them on social media.

 ### Frequent Visitor Goals

-- As a Frequent user, I want to check to see if there are any upcoming changes to the allotment site.
+- As a Frequent user, I want to send another message to the pharmacy.
-- As a Frequent user, I want to check what stock the allotment shop has or contact the allotment shop for them to order an item in for me.
-- As a Frequent user, I want to view the image gallery to see if my allotment is being showcased.
+- As a Frequent user, I may want to arrange another service.

 <br><br>

  ## Features